Road King: Elliott Wins at Daytona for 3rd Straight Roadie

 Newman was one of the few Cup drivers with experience on Daytona’s road course.
 He won an IROC race on the layout in 2004.
 Matt Kenseth, Kurt Busch, Jimmie Johnson, Kyle Busch, Clint Bowyer and Michael McDowell also had limited experience here.

-None of them, though, had driven this exact course since NASCAR added a chicane coming off the oval’s Turn 4, a twister designed to slow speeds coming to the start-finish line and create another potential passing zone.
+None of them, though, had driven this exact course since NASCAR added a chicane coming off the oval’s Turn 4, a twister designed to slow speeds heading toward the start-finish line and create another potential passing zone.

 The Cup drivers, as expected, handled the chicane better than those in any other series.
 They covered the 65-lape race with few cautions.